-Marco Gonzalez-Navarro is an assistant professor at University of Toronto.
+Marco Gonzalez-Navarro is an Assistant Professor in the Department of Agricultural and Resource Economics at the University of California, Berkeley.
 His research area is development, focused on basic infrastructure in developing countries.
 His ongoing work examines the effect of sustainable rural clean water access in Brazil on children's health and adults' labor decisions.

 Featured Affiliate Interview